On the energy landscape of symmetric quantum signal processing: Local strong convexity

 To proceed, let us consider the monomial $M^{d_1,d_2,d_3}(x) := W(x)^{d_1}(\I Z) W(x)^{d_2} (\I Z) W(x)^{d_3}$ for any $d_1, d_2, d_3 \ge 0$.
 We will show that the upper-left element $\braket{0 | M^{d_1,d_2,d_3}(x) | 0}$ is real.
 Following the anticommutation relation $ZXZ = -X$, a useful equality can be derived $ZW(x)Z = e^{\I \arccos(x) ZXZ} = e^{-\I \arccos(x) X} = W(x)^{-1}$.
 Consequentially, by moving $Z$ gates to the same site for cancellation, it can be shown that $\braket{0 | M^{d_1,d_2,d_3}(x) | 0} = - T_{\abs{d_1+d_3-d_2}}(x)$ is real.

-Note that taking second-order derivative on the unitary defined in \Cref{eqn:optprob-intro} at $\Phi^0$ results in a integer-coefficient superposition of monomials of the defined form.
+Note that taking second-order derivative on the unitary defined in \Cref{eqn:optprob-intro} at $\Phi^0$ results in an integer-coefficient superposition of monomials of the defined form.
 To illustrate, given an odd integer $d = 2\wt{d} - 1$ and $0 \le i < j < \wt{d}$, one can verify that

 Then, by taking the imaginary component, the second-order derivative $g_{ij}$ is vanishing at $\wt{\Phi}^0$.
 Thus, the second term in the right-hand side of \Cref{eq:hess-proof} vanishes since $g_{ij}(x, \wt{\Phi}^0) = 0$.